scottgwald/chronology/kronos/README.md

 ## Consistent indexes and buckets
 While cleanup processes might optimize disk layout, we should not rely on out-of-bound processes to get the content in a state where it can be read.
 The read path shouldn't be dependent on the system implementation.

+# Limitations

+Life isn't perfect when you [use timestamps to identify event order in a distributed system](http://aphyr.com/posts/299-the-trouble-with-timestamps).

+No support for push-down filters.

+Users must currently pick their backends intelligently for write/read/throughput/latency tradeoffs.

 # Design

 ## The index